-IV.B.6.b.6 as park and open space and storm water system r URI NEMO storm water p escribe all employee training programs used to prevent and reduce storm water pollution from activities such park and open space maintenance, fleet and building maintenance, new construction and land disturbances, d storm water system maintenance for the past calendar year, including staff municipal participation in the RI NEMO storm water public education and outreach program and all in-house training conducted by unicipality or other parties.
-Evaluate appropriateness and effectiveness of this requirement. formal employee training per disposed of properly and orograms ir 2011.
-The Pub lic Works Director has meetings with nner wanted to lead the DF d not get to it again in 2011 Pollution at Your I Public Works Facility" IV.B.6.b.7 for potential water quality scribe actions taken to ensure that new flow management projects undertaken by the operator are assessed potential water quality impacts and existing projects are assessed for incorporation of additional water ality protection devices or practices.
-Evaluate appropriateness and effectiveness of this requirement. and will still flo see if there is a new flow projects in 2011, w into an engineered wate an opportunity to direct the atter off the road for safety however, r quality ba flow, which a previously designsin.
-Flow manag n may or may not gned drainage pro ement projects are provide for water ject was altered do e evaluated on a c quality.
-The priori ue to a timing issue, case by case basis to ty is to reduce erosion Additional Measurable Goals and Activities SECTION III.A - Structural BMPs (Part I) /.B.6.b.1.i) BMP ID: Location: Name of BMP Owner/Operator: Description of BMP: Not listed yet.

-SECTION II.B - Discharges Causing Sco ouring or E xcessive Sedim entation (Part IV .B.6.b.1.v) Outfall ID: Location: Descript ion of Problem: Remediation ude dates: Receiving Water Body Name/Description: None Note any planned munic ment, or activities to pro er quality BMPs, low No municipal p rojects are currently plann ed.
-Please include a summa pe of data (Part IV.G.2.e) ts of any other i nformation that h as been collecte d and analyzed.
-This
+7 02207707777 7 000111111 111 1110 1110 11 7 12 IV.B.6.b.6 as park and open space and storm water syster URI NEMO storm water scribe all employee training programs used to prevent and reduce storm water pollution from activities such park and open space maintenance, fleet and building maintenance, new construction and land disturbances, d storm water system maintenance for the past calendar year, including staff municipal participation in the RI NEMO storm water public education and outreach program and all in-house training conducted by unicipality or other parties.
+Evaluate appropriateness and effectiveness of this requirement.
+There were no case by case by kits. o formal employee training basis to make sure thing g programs i n 2012.
+The Pub lic Works Director has meetings with n the workers on a nner wanted to lead the d not get to it again in 20 IV.B.6.b.7 Describe actions taken to ensure that new flow management projects undertaken by the operator are assessed for potential water quality impacts and existing projects are assessed for incorporation of additional water quality protection devices or practices.
+Evaluate appropriateness and effectiveness of this requirement.
+Meeting House opportunity to o new flow projects in 20 e Road into Stonebridge direct the flow, which made and for safety purposes.
+12. (A previo).
+Flow mana ay or may not usly designed flo agement projects provide for wate w project may be u are evaluated on a r quality.
+The prior inder construction a case by case ba ity is to reduce er in 2013 -Plain sis to see if there is an osion while getting Additional Mea asurable Goals and Activ rities BMP ID: SECTION II.A - Structural BMPs (Part IV.E .b.1.i) Name of BMP Owner/Operator: Description of BMP: Not listed yet Name of Bivii Owner/Operator.
+Decomposition of Divil .
+SECTION II.B - Discharges Causir ng Scouring g or Excessive Sedimentation (Part IV.B.6.b.
+1.v) Outfall ID: Location: Descript ion of Problem: Description of Taken, incl Receiving Water Body Name/Description: None in regulated area 1 - Note any planned npact development, o none · • - Please include a s other information on that has bee en collected and ,